Crime Prevention:

 Compensation:

-- Assists the victim with the compensation claim paperwork and files the claim with the NY State Crime Victims Board to reimburse the victim for hospital, medical, out-of-pocket expenses, and other expenses incurred as a result of the crime.
+- Assists the victim with the compensation claim paperwork and files the claim with the New York State Crime Victim Services agency to reimburse the victim for hospital, medical, out-of-pocket expenses, and other expenses incurred as a result of the crime.

 Referrals: